Illumina/strelka/docs/userGuide/errorAnalysis.md

 |       6 | total_alt      | Total alternate allele coverage                  |
 |       7 | times_observed | Number of times this configuration is observed   |

 Both alts and alt_counts are comma-delimited lists.
-The first 5 fields define the specific configuration that was observed (e.g. 1 bp homopolymer with no observed alternate alleles and 30x coverage), while the final field provides the number of times it was observed.
+The first 6 fields define the specific configuration that was observed (e.g. 1 bp homopolymer with no observed alternate alleles, no known variants, and 30x coverage), while the final field provides the number of times it was observed.

 ## Error model parameter estimation